 The Assassination of Jesse James by the Coward Robert Ford (2007)

 Robert Ford (Casey Affleck – Manchester By the SeaLight of My Life) is the coward who will assassinate Jesse before the film’s end.
 What we don’t know is when.
 Given that Pitt is portraying James, we can assume it won’t be in the first act.
 While James could be assassinated early, would an audience be interested in the story of a coward for the next two hours?
 Pitt and Ford share the screen time equally.
-However, their overlapping scenes are far less than expected of a film that, essentially, is a character study of two polar opposite characters and the fate that will forever tie them together.
+However, their overlapping scenes are far fewer than expected for a film that, essentially, is a character study of two polar-opposite characters and the fate that will forever tie them together.

 Before we get there, let’s briefly examine the other main players.
 Led by Jesse and Frank, the version of the notorious James Gang that we meet in 1881 Missouri is comprised of their cousin, Wood HIte (Jeremy Renner – Kill the MessengerThe Town), drifter Dick Liddil Paul Schneider (All the Real GirlsLars and the Real Girl), who talks a big game and exudes an enormous sense of false confidence, and Robert’s older, wiser brother, Charley (Sam Rockwell – Three Billboards Outside Ebbing Missouri, Moon).